donetick/.github/profile/README.md

 # Welcome to the Donetick!
 ![Organization Logo](org-logo.png)
 Donetick is an open-source, user-friendly app designed to help individuals and groups manage tasks and chores efficiently.
-Our mission is to provide a customizable and privacy-focused task management tool that benefits the wider community.

 # Donetick Hosted :
 For those who prefer not to self-host, Donetick is also available as a hosted service.
 This version is maintained and hosted by Donetick at [donetick.com](https://donetick.com), offering the same great features without the need for personal server management.
 Visit the website to learn more and get started.